Can I use body wash as laundry detergent?

 What exactly is body wash?

-What is a body wash
+- What exactly is body wash?

 Before comparing it to laundry detergent, let’s first look at what body wash actually is.